-- The course has two internally assessed tasks and one written exam, which have equal weighting.
-The grades for the assessments are Pass, Merit or Distinction at Level 1 or 2. - 2.
-The written paper will be on the topic of "Health and well-being for child development," RO18.
-It is a single exam paper, 1 hour 15 minutes and taken in the second year of the course. - Task 1 (RO19) The first assessed task is "Understand the equipment and nutritional needs of children from birth to five years".
+The grades for the assessments are Pass, Merit or Distinction at Level 1 or Pass, Merit, Distinction or Distinction\ at Level 2.

+- 1. The written paper will be on the topic of "Health and well-being for child development," RO57.
+It is a single exam paper, 1 hour 15 minutes and taken in the summer of Year 11, at the end of the course. - 2.
+NEA 1 (RO58) The first assessed task is "Create a safe environment and understand the nutritional needs of children from birth to five years".
 Students will apply their knowledge and understanding to show how needs are met to promote the well-being and development of the child.
-This will be done in lesson time in the first year. - 4.
-Task 2 (RO20) "Understand the development of the child to five years".
+This will be done in lesson time towards the end of Year 10. - 3.
+NEA 2 (RO59) "Understand the development of a child from one to five years".
 Learners will develop an understanding of the impact of play on the developmental norms.
 On completion of this unit, learners will be able to apply their knowledge and understanding to show how play affects the development of individual children.
 This will be done mainly in lesson time in the second year but involves a small amount of work outside of school time.
-You will need a child aged between 2 and 5 years old to work with on two occasions, a couple of weeks apart.
+Ideally, students will need a child aged between 2 and 5 years old to work with on two occasions, a couple of weeks apart.

-Cambridge Nationals Level 1/2 will prepare students for further qualifications in child care, health and social care, psychology, sociology and biology as well as PSHE.
-Students will also learn vital information on nutrition, caring and preparing for children.
+Cambridge Nationals Level 1/Level 2 will prepare students for further qualifications in child care, health and social care, education, psychology, sociology and biology as well as PSHE.
+Students will also learn vital information on safety, nutrition and supporting children in their care.